Gin rummy is a popular variant of Rummy. In this guide on How to Play Gin Rummy, we have covered the game from the basics. So, let’s start the guide.

-Deadwood Cards are the unmatched cards or say the cards which do not form part of any meld and Deadwood Points are the sum of the values of that Deadwood Cards.
+Deadwood cards are the cards that do not form part of any meld and Deadwood Points are the sum of the values of that Deadwood Cards.

 These deadwood points of Player-2 are added to points of Player-1 and Player-1 gets a total of 39 points at the end of the round(14 deadwood points of Player-2 + 25 bonus points for reaching Gin).

-Whenever a player knocks without reaching Gin, his/her opponent gets a chance to Lay Off his deadwood cards.
-He/She can lay off his/her deadwood cards to the knocker’s melds.
-Example:- If the knocker has 7-7-7 and the opponent has 7 as a deadwood card then he/she can lay off that card to the knocker and reduce his/her deadwood points.
+Whenever a player knocks without reaching Gin, the opponent gets a chance to Lay Off his deadwood cards to the knocker’s melds.
+Example: If the knocker has 7-7-7 and the opponent has 7 as a deadwood card then he can lay off that card to the knocker and reduce his deadwood points.

-But the opponent cannot layoff a deadwood card to knocker’s deadwood cards to form a meld.
-Example:- If the knocker has 2-2 as his deadwood cards and the opponent also has 2 then he/she cannot layoff his 2 to form a meld.
+But the opponent cannot lay off a deadwood card to knocker’s deadwood cards to form a new meld.
+Example: If the knocker has 2-2 as his deadwood cards and the opponent also has 2 then he cannot lay off his 2 to form a new meld.

-Remember, Laying Off is only in the case where any of the player knocks without reaching Gin.
+Laying Off takes place only in the case where any of the player knocks without reaching Gin.

-After laying off, deadwood points of both the players are counted.
-There are 2 possibilities
+After laying off, both the players count their the deadwood points.
+There are 2 possibilities:

 1. If the Knocker has Lower Deadwood Points then the Opponent

 In this case, deadwood points of Knocker are subtracted from the deadwood points of the Opponent.
 After the subtraction, the remaining points are added to the total points of the Knocker.